-Connections provides home-based Applied Behavior Analysis (ABA) services for children and adolescents under the age of 21, who demonstrate significant impairment in adaptive functioning that is related to either developmental delays or other health conditions.
-Connections is not a diagnosis-specific program and children with other disorders who exhibit communication and social skills deficits in combination with maladaptive behaviors may qualify for services.
+Our Connections program provides collaborative and individualized Applied Behavior Analysis (ABA) services to children and adolescents under the age of 21 who demonstrate significant impairment in adaptive functioning that is related to a current psychiatric diagnosis, such as autism spectrum disorder (ASD).

 Children that would benefit from this program generally present with the following behaviors:

-- Communication difficulties such as a delay in, or total lack of, spoken language; impairment in the ability to initiate or sustain a conversation
+- Communication difficulties such as delay in, or total lack of, spoken language; impairment in the ability to initiate or sustain a conversation;

 The main goals of this program are to:

-- Train and support families and caregivers to successfully to use and maintain behavior interventions in the home
+- Train caregivers to successfully implement and sustain behavior interventions in the home and community;

-- Coordinate with other service providers (occupational therapist, speech therapist, pediatrician, PCP, and schools) in order to integrate and maintain behavior treatment plans.
+- Care coordination with other service providers to integrate and maintain behavior treatment plans.

 ABA therapy is individualized and tailored to your child’s needs.
 Services are provided in the home and community where the targeted behaviors are likely to occur.
 When clinically appropriate, services may be delivered in the clinic setting.

 Clinic services are typically designed to help with the following needs: